 In Special Needs News

-17008-house soldFor some people with disabilities, homeownership may present a uniquely empowering opportunity.
+17008-House soldFor some people with disabilities, homeownership may present a uniquely empowering opportunity.
 But for many others, purchasing a home through a special needs trust may be in the beneficiary’s best interests.

 Homeownership comes with many pitfalls and responsibilities.
 Buying a home through a special needs trust, rather than through the beneficiary or a family member, provides additional protections against creditors and allows for increased flexibility when selling the property, since the assets are maintained with the trust.